GameDevTecnico/cubos/docs/pages/main.md

 **everything is made out of voxels.**

 It is [open source](https://github.com/GameDevTecnico/cubos) and free to use for any purpose.
-Written in *C++* and with data-oriented design in mind, its goal is to be both performant and highly flexible.
+Written in modern *C++* (20) and with data-oriented design in mind, its goal is to be both performant and highly flexible.

 ### Getting started